Is GenMark Diagnostics, Inc. (GNMK) a great play right now?

-On Thursday, shares of GenMark Diagnostics, Inc. (NASDAQ:GNMK) marked $3.99 per share versus a previous $3.99 closing price.
-GNMK showed a fall of -17.05% within its YTD performance, with highs and lows between $3.99 – $8.37 during the period of 52 weeks, compared to the simple moving average of -32.68% in the period of the last 200 days.
+On Monday, shares of GenMark Diagnostics, Inc. (NASDAQ:GNMK) marked $3.83 per share versus a previous $4.08 closing price.
+With having a -6.13% loss, an insight into the fundamental values of GenMark Diagnostics, Inc., investors would also find a great ally in the technical patterns of the stock movements showed in stock charts.
+GNMK showed a fall of -20.37% within its YTD performance, with highs and lows between $3.65 – $8.37 during the period of 52 weeks, compared to the simple moving average of -34.96% in the period of the last 200 days.

 Raymond James equity researchers changed the status of GenMark Diagnostics, Inc. (NASDAQ: GNMK) shares from “Outperform” to a “Mkt Perform” rating in the report published on February 11th, 2020.
 Other analysts, including JP Morgan, also published their reports on GNMK shares.
 JP Morgan repeated the rating from the previous report, marking GNMK under “Neutral” rating, in the report published on December 11th, 2019.
 Additionally, GNMK shares got another “Buy” rating from Needham, setting a target price of $12 on the company’s shares, according to the report published in February 22nd, 2019.
 On November 3rd, 2017, Needham Reiterated an Buy rating and increased its price target from $15 to $11.
 On the other hand, Raymond James Downgrade the “Mkt Perform” rating for GNMK shares, as published in the report on November 3rd, 2017.
 BofA/Merrill seems to be going bullish on the price of GNMK shares, based on the price prediction for GNMK, indicating that the shares will jump to $13, giving the shares “Buy” rating based on their report from September 18th, 2017.
 Another “Buy” rating came from Needham, providing a prediction for $13 price target according to the report published in September 13th, 2017.